PRODUCT DESIGN · FA · PRODUCT DESIGN · FA ·

 Dark Mode as a Reimagining

 Most dark modes invert.
 I treated dark mode as a parallel design language.
 The primary deep green moves from background to surface.
 A four-tier surface system replaces the single cream paper of light mode.
 Cream itself gets warmer to compensate for the loss of paper warmth.
-Two tokens that failed WCAG AA against the new surfaces were retired entirely.
 The logo flips inside out: the cream silhouette becomes the body of the house, the M-door is cut through to reveal the canvas behind it.
 The brand idea deepens in dark mode rather than just adapting to it.

-Fraunces carries the emotional warmth of the brand.
-Inter does the functional work at every screen size, with tabular numerals for prices and ETAs.
-Outfit is retained only for the wordmark, locked as a logo asset.
-I built a six-tier type ladder from display down to mono, with three protective rules: italic is reserved for two or three brand moments per page, tabular for data and proportional for prose, and a font loading strategy that lands the system in under two-hundred-thirty kilobytes total.
+Fraunces carries the emotional warmth of the brand, Inter handles the functional work at every screen size with tabular numerals for prices and ETAs, and Outfit is retained only for the wordmark.
+The six-tier type ladder is governed by three protective rules: italic reserved for a few brand moments per page, tabular for data and proportional for prose, and a font loading strategy that lands the system under 230 kilobytes total.

 The Solution